untitaker/blog/content/articles/kill-webdav.rst

 The WebDAV server then responds with another XML document that enlists URLs for each file in that folder.
 It also includes the requested properties.
 In this case, we requested the current etag and the MIME-type.
-You can also change the ``Depth`` header to recursively list files in subfolders, kind of like what the ``find`` command does.
+You can also change the ``Depth``-header to recursively list files in subfolders, kind of like what the ``find``-command does.
 The server has to support all these fun queries, otherwise clients will break.
 Or some of them.
 You never know.

 And even though the WebDAV protocol allows for so many slightly different